melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

   naming convention.

 #### Naming Conventions

-Our experiment directories use the following naming convention:
-{run id}_{himc pool #}_{sequencing date}
+Our experiment directories use the following naming convention: `{run id}_{himc pool #}_{sequencing date}`

 If the experiment has pooled runs, we use the same naming convention, using a `-` to separate runs.
 For example:

 `run406_himc40_071018-run407_himc40_071118`

 If we're starting with fastq files, the fastq files must be stored under the `experiment_name/sample_id/fastqs/run_id/` folder.

 Note that we do not have any naming conventions around bcl archives.

 For example:
 ```
-10x-data-backup
-	experiment_name
-		raw_data
+10x-data-backup/
+	experiment_name/
+		raw_data/
 			bcl_filename_run1.tar.gz
 			bcl_filename_run2.tar.gz
-		sample_id_A
-			fastqs
-				run1
+		sample_id_A/
+			fastqs/
+				run1/
 					...fastq.gz
-				run2
+				run2/
 					...fastq.gz
-			cellranger_count_output
-				reference_transcriptome
+			cellranger_count_output/
+				reference_transcriptome/
 					outs/
 						...
 					...
-		sample_id_B
-			fastqs
-				run1
+		sample_id_B/
+			fastqs/
+				run1/
 					...fastq.gz
-				run2
+				run2/
 					...fastq.gz
-			cellranger_count_output
-				reference_transcriptome
+			cellranger_count_output/
+				reference_transcriptome/
 					outs/
 						...
 					...
-		sample_id_A-A
-			fastqs
-				run1
+		sample_id_A-A/
+			fastqs/
+				run1/
 					...fastq.gz
-				run2
+				run2/
 					...fastq.gz
-		sample_id_A-H
-			fastqs
-				run1
+		sample_id_A-H/
+			fastqs/
+				run1/
 					...fastq.gz
-				run2
+				run2/
 					...fastq.gz
-	fastqs_metadata
-		citeseq
-			run1
-				Stats
-				Reports
-			run2
-				Stats
-				Reports
-		gex
-			run1
-				Stats
-				Reports
-			run2
-				Stats
-				Reports
+	fastqs_metadata/
+		citeseq/
+			run1/
+				Stats/
+				Reports/
+			run2/
+				Stats/
+				Reports/
+		gex/
+			run1/
+				Stats/
+				Reports/
+			run2/
+				Stats/
+				Reports/

 ```

 #### `fastqs_metdata`

 The fastqs metadata is stored on a per run basis.
 It includes information that may be helpful for troubleshooting.

 For example, the `DemuxSummary` files under `Stats` can be used to troubleshoot the demultiplexing step in the case that we seem to have provided an inaccurate sample index.
 The `Most Popular Unknown Index Sequences` section of the files will contain barcode sequences that correspond to 10x sample index sequences found [here][10x-genomics-sample-indices].

 ## Docker